rumelikyan/DSC-Final-Project/README.md

 For the bivariate analysis, we are examining the relationship between protein percentage daily value and recipe ratings.
 High protein refers to protein pdv above 20%, whereas low protein refers to protein pdv below 20%.
 For both low and high protein recipes, the count per rating is descending, with the most of each being rated as 5 and the least being 1.
 Additionally, the difference in the proportions does not vary very much per rating.

 ***Interesting Aggregates***
+This pivot table was created by aggregating by mean the high and low protein and carb recipes.
 This pivot table shows the mean ratings of recipes categorized by whether they have healthy protein content (protein_PDV > 20) and healthy carb content (carbs_PDV < 20).
 For example, the top line of the pivot table shows us that the average rating for recipes with an "unhealthy" amount of protein and carbs is 4.658152 whereas the bottom line shows us that the the average rating for recipes with an "healthy" amount of both protein and carbs is 4.676057.

-***merged dataset***
-<iframe
-  src="assets/interactive_dataframe_two.html"
-  width="800"
-  height="600"
-  frameborder="0"
-style="background: #FFFFFF;"
-></iframe>
+This can be helpful for our model later, since recipes with protein_PDV > 20 and carbs_PDV < 20 are more likely to be higher ratings.

 **Aggregating Table**
 <iframe